VEuPathDB/SiteSearchData/Model/bin/README.md

 * `ssCreateWdkMetaBatch`
   * creates a batch describing meta information about the genomics sites WDK model.
 So far this includes the WDK searches in the genomics model.
 Queries the QA site for the specified component.
 Writes this information to a `wdkmeta.json` solr-ready file.
 This information is used for standard Site Search Service searches.
 * `ssCreateWdkRecordsBatch`
+  * creates a batch describing wdk records.
+Uses the SiteSearchData WDK Model (via a WDK service running that model) to run WDK reports (the SolrJsonReporter) to dump the wdk records in solr-ready json format.
+Is parameterized by a batch-type, and includes only record-types from the SiteSearchData model that have that batch-type as a property.
+For example, the batch-type "organism" includes Genes, ESTs and Genomic Sequences.
 * `ssLoadBatch`
+  * loads a batch of files into solr.
+Validates the batch, ensuring that all document files contain only documents with the same batch type, name and timestamp as is found in the batch's `batch.json` file.
+If a batch of this type, name and timestamp is already in solr, does not load the batch.
+If a batch of this type and name, but a different timestamp, is in solr, throws an error, unless the `--replace` flag is set; if set, it replaces the batch in solr.
 * `ssLoadMultipleBatches`
+  * reads a directory structure and recursively discovers solr batch directories.
+For each one, calls `ssLoadBatch`.